lindacom/SQL-and-TSQL/projects/OOP-shopping-cart-TSQL/README.md

 defining a route that recieves all *.php requests, and runs them through the execPHP class.

 2. execphp.js - this file contains a class, ExecPHP, with a single method, parseFile.
 This method basically takes a file, executes the command line PHP and calls the passed callback with the result.
+N.b. php path refers to the location where the php installation is saved.

 3. php files - all the application files.